janderudder/create-react-fast/README.md

 yarn concurrently "npm watch" "live-server"
 ```

-Note: `live-server` as some options.
+Note: `live-server` knows several options.
 One worth mentioning is the `--no-browser` option, which prevents `live-server` from opening the page in a new tab in the default browser.

 # Production build